Andrew Byerly Birge

+Biography

-Birge earned a Batchelor of Arts degree from Carleton College in 1989, graduating cum laude and with distinction in his major, History.
-He earned his Juris Doctor degree in 1994 from the Columbia University School of Law, graduating as a Harlan Fiske Stone Scholar.
+Birge completed a BA (cum laude; with distinction, History) at Carleton College (1989).
+A JD followed at Columbia University School of Law (1994; a Harlan Fiske Stone Scholar).

-He began his career as a Law Clerk to Chief U.S. District Court Judge Richard Alan Enslen in Kalamazoo, Michigan.
-He then labored for four years as an Associate with a major law firm in Chicago before joining the U.S. Attorney's Office in Grand Rapids in the fall of 2000.
+He began his career as a law clerk to Chief U.S. District Court Judge Richard Alan Enslen in Kalamazoo, Michigan.
+Then a four year stint as an associate with a major law firm in Chicago followed before joining the U.S. Attorney's Office in Grand Rapids (2000).

-At the U.S. Attorney's Office, Birge prosecuted all manner of criminal charges, including First Degree Murder, for five years before assuming oversight of the office's appellate practice.
+With the U.S. Attorney's Office for five years, Birge prosecuted criminal cases, including first degree murder, before assuming oversight of the office's appellate practice.

-In 2007, U.S. Attorney Charles Gross promoted Birge to the position of First Assistant U.S. Attorney.
-A First Assistant functions as the chief advisor to the U.S. Attorney and oversees the office's criminal and civil litigation as well its administrative operations.
-Birge continued in that role for the next ten years under U.S. Attorneys Don Davis and Patrick Miles.
+In 2007, U.S. Attorney Charles Gross promoted Birge to the position of first assistant U.S. attorney.
+A first assistant functions as the chief advisor to the U.S. attorney and oversees the office's criminal and civil litigation as well its administrative operations.
+Birge continued in that role for ten years under U.S. attorneys Don Davis and Patrick Miles.

-U.S. Attorney Tenure
+U.S. Attorney tenure

-Birge's office reported that, in his first few years as U.S. Attorney, he increased staffing by 15% percent, prosecuted 22% more defendants than in prior years and, consistent with Administration priorities, raised firearm prosecutions under the Project Safe Neighborhoods initiative over 70%, increased drug prosecutions over 30%, with a higher number of defendants per case than at any time in the prior 13 years, while maintaining an overall a conviction rate of 94%.
+As U.S. attorney, Birge: increased staffing by 15% percent, prosecuted 22% more defendants than in prior years and, consistent with Administration priorities, raised firearm prosecutions under the Project Safe Neighborhoods initiative over 70%, increased drug prosecutions over 30%, with a higher number of defendants per case than at any time in the prior 13 years, while maintaining an overall a conviction rate of 94%.
 Bank fraud, federal program fraud, health care fraud, identity theft and human trafficking also featured prominently in the office's pursuits.

-Notable cases during Birge's tenure include: the conviction and 60-year sentence on child pornography offenses of Larry Nassar, physician to college athletes and the women's Olympic gymnastics team; the conviction of four conspirators in a plot to kidnap the Governor of Michigan; and a record $7.75M settlement with Mclaren Health Care Corp. to resolve alleged Controlled Substances Act violations.
+Notable cases during Birge's tenure included: the conviction and 60-year sentence on child pornography offenses of Larry Nassar, physician to college athletes and the women's Olympic gymnastics team; the conviction of four conspirators in a plot to kidnap the Governor of Michigan; and a record $7.75M settlement with Mclaren Health Care Corp. to resolve alleged Controlled Substances Act violations.

-Notable community engagement and outreach efforts included opioid awareness for highschoolers, forums with parolees on the human consequences of gun violence and of re-offending, "round table" meetings with community representatives to raise trust in law enforcement, in-person government-to-government meetings with the leaders of the 11 Tribes in the district, and a first-of-its-kind set of protocols to address multi-jurisdictional law enforcement responses to missing and murdered indigenous persons.
+Notable community engagement and outreach efforts included: opioid awareness for highschoolers, forums with parolees on the human consequences of gun violence and of re-offending, "round table" meetings with community representatives to raise trust in law enforcement, in-person government-to-government meetings with the leaders of the 11 Tribes in the district, and a first-of-its-kind set of protocols to address multi-jurisdictional law enforcement responses to missing and murdered indigenous persons.

-As U.S. Attorney, Birge served on three working groups for the Attorney General's Advisory Committee: Opioids, Native American Issues and Border Security.
+As U.S. attorney, Birge served on three working groups for the Attorney General's Advisory Committee: opioids, Native American issues and border security.